KamalToNishad/bakery-shop-website/README.md

 # bakery-shop-website
-A responsive shoping website for bakery products is created using HTML5, bootstrap 5 and custom css properties.
+A responsive shoping website for bakery products is created using html5, bootstrap 5 framework and custom css properties.
 This website is created for Street House Bakers.